Wednesday, 27 August 2025

 Emile Souvestre translated by Elizabeth Strachey

 When cataloguing some of the books owned by Robin de Beaumont, in morocco bindings, a copy of Oliver Goldmsith’s The Traveller came up for cataloguing (BL C188a812).
 This has a fine binding.
-Tipped in at the rear of this was a long entry by David Block, of the work: Translations from the French of Emile Souvestre by Elizabeth Strachey.
+Tipped in at the rear of this book was a long entry by David Block, of the work: Translations from the French of Emile Souvestre by Elizabeth Strachey.
 2 vols, Privately Printed, 1856 (BL C109bb16).
 The work was Collected and Edited by her husband, Sir Edward Strachey.

-Clearly the two volumes were intended as a memorial for her, as the verso of the title page of vol. I has: “E. S. Born, February 14, 1810.
+Clearly the two volumes of 1856 were intended as a memorial for Elizabeth Stracheey, as the verso of the title page of vol. I has: “E. S. Born, February 14, 1810.
 Married, August 27 1844.
 Died April 11, 1855.”
 On the page opposite, we have the dedication: “To the memory of her to whom these translations are chiefly due, while her hand, in them, as in all things else, was ever joined with that of her husband.”
 Emile Souvestre was a novelist, whose work was translated often in these years, and several English newspapers printed extracts.
 It seems most likely that the Strachey family paid for the printing and for the binding of the Translations… .
 The monogram “ES” was blocked on the centre of each cover, as was the lettering at the head and at the tail: “To the memory of Elizabeth Strachey” and “Coelum non animam”.

 BL C188a812 BL C109bb16

-If the cover decoration was cut into one brass block, one has to admire the delicacy of the lattice work on the sides and corners; also the filigree work within the central rectangle.
+The decoration was probably cut into one brass block, and one has to admire the delicacy of the lattice work on the sides and corners; also the filigree work within the central rectangle.
 The ‘oriental’ style of ornament was derived in part from Islamic art.
 This was fashionable at this time, particularly with the publication of Owen Jones Grammar of Ornament, 1856.
 It is likely that more examples of the re-use of blocks exist.
 However, the brass dies were heavy, difficult to store and, as brass was expensive, melting them down to re-use for other designs was done, before they could be re-used in the manner shown by these two examples.
 Thes factors limit what is available for us to view today.

 Edmund M B King